The Clear Edge

 Result by the end of Days 12-14: Stack offered to 10 prospects, tier selection tracked, revenue impact measured, iterations identified.

-5-question email survey sent to the last 20 clients, discovering budget constraints, unmet needs, and natural tier opportunities.
+Send a 5-question email survey to your last 20 clients to uncover budget limits, unmet needs, and natural tier opportunities.

 3-Tier Stack Design Framework: